-As of December 31, 2023, approximately 50.59% of the HIT's assets were issued or guaranteed by Fannie Mae or Freddie Mac.
+As of December 31, 2024, approximately 51.46% of the HIT's assets were issued or guaranteed by Fannie Mae or Freddie Mac.
 In September 2008, the U.S. government took Fannie Mae and Freddie Mac into conservatorship.
 As conservator, the FHFA has the authority to transfer any of Fannie Mae's or Freddie Mac's assets or liabilities, including their guaranties, without the approval of any other party, including any holder of Mortgage Securities guaranteed by Fannie Mae or Freddie Mac.
 Under existing legislation, the FHFA must place Fannie Mae or Freddie Mac into receivership if the FHFA's director determines that either entity's assets are, and for a period of 60 days have been, less than its obligations or that either entity is unable to pay its debts and has been unable to do so for a period of 60 days.
 In connection with the conservatorship, the U.S. Treasury entered into a senior preferred stock purchase agreement ("SPA") with each of Fannie Mae and Freddie Mac pursuant to which the U.S. Treasury agreed to purchase up to 1,000,000 shares of senior preferred stock with an aggregate initial liquidation preference of \$1 billion and obtained warrants and options to for the purchase of common stock of each of Fannie Mae and Freddie Mac.
 Under the SPAs as currently amended, the U.S. Treasury has pledged to provide financial support to a government-sponsored enterprise (GSE) in any quarter in which the GSE has a net worth deficit as defined in the respective SPA.
-On January 14, 2021, the U.S. Treasury and FHFA announced amendments to the SPAs that allow Fannie Mae and Freddie Mac to continue to retain earnings until they have reached the requirements set by FHFA's new capital rule issued in late 2020.
-Under that rule, Fannie Mae and Freddie Mac would have been required to hold \$283 billion in unadjusted total capital as of June 30, 2020, based on assets at the time.
+The future status and role of Freddie Mac and Fannie Mae could be impacted by (among other things)